 How to block spam texts on Android:

-The process will vary depending on your phone, but if you're using the Google or Samsung® Messages app, open the message in question, then either open the menu in the top-right corner and tap Details > Block & report spam > OK in the Google app or tap Block number > Block in the Samsung app.
+In the Google® Messages app, first open the unwanted message.
+Then open the menu in the top-right corner and tap Details > Block & report spam > OK.